luban-agi/Awesome-LLM-reasoning/README.md

 - **Beyond Chain-of-Thought, Effective Graph-of-Thought Reasoning in Large Language Models**, 2023.05 <br />
 *Yao Yao, Zuchao Li, Hai Zhao* [[abs](https://arxiv.org/abs/2305.16582)]
     - <p align = "center">   <img src="https://github.com/luban-agi/Awesome-LLM-reasoning/assets/22321904/95a68e1f-d036-4537-af09-b19b02fecd1e" width="700" />     </p>
-    - *This paper proposes a method for Graph of Thoughts (GOT) that focuses on the construction of GOT.
-Specifically, the method employed in this study is Structure-Aware Abstractive Conversation Summarizationvia Discourse and Action Graphs.
+    - *This paper proposes a method for Graph of Thoughts (GOT) that focuses on the construction of graph-strucuture data.
+Specifically, the method employed in this study is Structure-Aware Abstractive Conversation Summarization via Discourse and Action Graphs.
 The central idea of this paper is to transform the rationale into graph format using the preceding context.
 However, I believe this approach does not truly embody the essence of GOT, as each node does not represent a distinct thinking step but rather converts the natural language prompt into a graph format.
 Additionally, the motivation behind this paper is not adequately explained.
 Although the concept of multimodality is introduced in the study, I do not perceive it as the crux of the GOT problem.*